casper-ecosystem/cep-78-enhanced-nft/README.md

 This modality dictates the schema for the metadata for NFTs minted by a given instance of an NFT contract.
 There are four supported modalities:

-1. `CEP78`: This mode specifies that NFTs minted must have valid metadata confirming to the CEP-78 schema.
+1. `CEP78`: This mode specifies that NFTs minted must have valid metadata conforming to the CEP-78 schema.
 2. `NFT721`: This mode specifies that NFTs minted must have valid metadata conforming to the NFT-721 metadata schema.
-3. `Raw`: This mode specifies that metadata validation will not occur and raw strings can be passed to `token_metadata` runtime argument as part of the call to `mint` entrypoint.
+3. `Raw`: This mode specifies that metadata validation will not occur and raw strings can be passed to `token_metadata` runtime argument as part of the call to `mint` entry point.
-4. `CustomValidated`: This mode specifies that a custom schema provided at the time of install will be used when validating the metadata as part of the call to `mint` entrypoint.
+4. `CustomValidated`: This mode specifies that a custom schema provided at the time of install will be used when validating the metadata as part of the call to `mint` entry point.

 ##### CEP-78 metadata example
 ```json